About

 DIP-IN serves the Near West, Northwest and Northeast communities.

-All three of these areas were selected because residents have high rates of diabetes and complications of diabetes, as well as high risk levels for getting diabetes.
+All three of these areas were selected because residents have high rates of diabetes and complications from diabetes, as well as high risk levels for getting diabetes.

 These communities were also chosen because of the strong community structures and partnerships that are already in place to help support a quality of life initiative such as this.